-Polaris Power – How the North Star Metric enhances value delivery.
+Polaris Power – How The North Star Metric Enhances Value Delivery

 From Seafarers to Entrepreneurs

 When humans are lost and without orientation, a look at the night sky can sometimes offer guidance.
 It might be through the mystical starlight that answers your deepest questions, or it might provide actual guidance, by allowing you to navigate and orient yourself in the darkness.
-Polaris, also known as the North Star, was commonly used by seafarers discovering the oceans.
+Polaris, also known as the North Star, was commonly used by seafarers for discovering the oceans.
 Nowadays, a new “North Star” takes this role and is helping entrepreneurs, who are trying to figure out a direction for their business.

 Modern business is data-driven.
 Inputs and outputs are measured and quantified.
 But what exactly is measured?
 There are two main streams: value delivery and value capture.
 Value capture measures are often known as KPIs and include revenue, net sales and so on.
 However, value capture is arguably the less important stream.
 Excellent and consistent value delivery makes acquiring and retaining customers easier, while also increasing their willingness to pay.
 So if a business centers around one metric, it should be one that measures value delivery.